 Ingredients (Serves 2–3)

-- Optional: 1 egg yolk, toasted baguette slices, and for kick some Tabasco hot sauce
+• Optional: 1 egg yolk, toasted baguette slices, and for a kick, some Tabasco hot sauce

 Method

-- Place the beef in the freezer for 15–20 minutes for easier slicing.
+1. Place the beef in the freezer for 15–20 minutes to make slicing easier.